Ravindrasingh123-cell/concepts/Life_Skills/SOLID.md

 ## What is SOLID?

-**SOLID** is an acronym representing five principles that help software developers design systems that are easy to maintain and extend over time.
-These principles were introduced by Robert C. Martin (Uncle Bob) and are widely used in object-oriented programming.
+SOLID stands for five ideas that help me write code that’s easy to maintain and grow.
+Robert C. Martin introduced these, and they’re really useful for object-oriented programming.SOLID stands for five ideas that help me write code that’s easy to maintain and grow.
+Robert C. Martin introduced these, and they’re really useful for object-oriented programming.

 ![SOLID](https://media.geeksforgeeks.org/wp-content/uploads/20220910005416/SingleResponsibility2.png)